 If you failed it too, keep breathing.

 I myself have read the research, undertaken my own research studies, and created best practices for how to care for children.
-I have also stayed up late cooking nutritious meals, wondered how to give my own child the best sensory play experiences, and nearly lost myself on all the great ideas family blogs on the internet!
-Mindfulness was the ever present constant challenge.
+I have also stayed up late cooking nutritious meals, wondered how to give my own child the best sensory play experiences, and nearly lost myself on all the great ideas I found in family blogs on the internet!
+Mindfulness was the ever-present and constant challenge.
 The bond between my husband and children that I was reengaging with was my constant motivation.